zackarno/uganda_rapid_markets_isingiro_lamwo_districts/README.md

-# Rapid Assessment of Markets/Livelihoods in Isingiro & Lamwo districts in Unganda.
+# Rapid Assessment of Markets/Livelihoods in Isingiro & Lamwo districts in Uganda.

 For more details, data, or products please contact the author